 It is also important you do not drive under any circumstances, until the appeal is decided by the Court.

-Driving whilst suspended is a serious criminal offence, and carries up to 18 months gaol, a mandatory disqualification period of 12 months, and a maximum $3,300 fine.
+Driving whilst suspended is a serious criminal offence, and carries potential penalties of up to 18 months jail, a mandatory disqualification period of 12 months, and a maximum $3,300 fine.

 The assistance of an experienced traffic lawyer is important when considering appealing an immediate licence suspension to the Local Court.
 There are strict time limits of 28 days which apply to appeal.
 Our traffic solicitors regularly appear before the Local Court to quash or reduce the periods of suspension on appeal.